-Even if you consider yourself a true grill master, you’ll want to check out these expert tips to ensure you’re grilling like a pro this holiday weekend!
+Even if you consider yourself a true grill master, you’ll want to check out these expert tips to ensure you’re grilling like a pro!

 Nothing speaks amateur like trying to flip burgers with that short, little spatula you have in your kitchen.
 Not to mention the burned knuckles.
 Invest in a grill-length spatula, tongs, and a metal cleaning brush.
 Also, because there’s a vegetarian in every crowd, buy a grill basket to keep the veggies from falling through the cracks and mingling with the burgers.